opencardev/crankshaft/README.md

 Known problems
 --

-For some reason, Crankshaft is giving error #2 when connecting with many phones (does not connect to Android Auto).
-It seems you'll have a much better chance of getting it to work using the official screen.
+For some reason, Crankshaft is giving error #2 when connecting with many phones (the phone complaining that it's connecting to an incompatible unit).
+It seems you'll have a better chance of getting it to work using the official screen.

-If you don't have the official screen or touchscreen, compile OpenAuto with X11, it will work.
-Please be patient if Crankshaft does not work yet for you.
+If you don't have the official screen or touchscreen, compile OpenAuto with X11 per [OpenAuto's instructions](https://github.com/f1xpl/openauto/wiki/Build-instructions), it will work.
+Please be patient if Crankshaft does not work out-of-the-box yet for you.
 Next alpha version will hopefully be able to address this problem.

 Does it work for you?
 --